cfernan3/CSC510-Project/BOT/BOT.md

 *************************************************************************************
 ![image](https://media.github.ncsu.edu/user/6391/files/8cb6e466-b9c9-11e7-9507-e39db4416428)
 **************************************************************************************

+The mock json used

+>{
+            "channel_id": "C7HTHUL3B",
+            "user_name":"cfernan3",
+            "standup":[
+               "What did you accomplish yesterday?","I completed the DevOps Test Analysis Milestone", "What will you work on today?","Will be working on DevOps Deployment Milestone", "Is there anything blocking your progress?","Not yet" ]
+         }

 We intend to use Gmail REST API to send out an email to each member of the standup session.
 For now we are mocking this by returning success to the bot.

 ### Bot Implementation